Ezequiel Vera

 I’ve moved around quite a bit in my time at HSBC.
 I used to be a member of the ‘red team’ – where we would deliberately attack the company’s systems.
 Now I’m in the ‘blue team’, which detects these attacks and develops defences against them.
 The two teams are essentially fighting against each other but it’s all for the purpose of improving the bank’s cybersecurity.

 I love what I do.
 It was my hobby long before it was my job.
 When I was a teenager in the early days of the internet I was always trying to understand how things work, especially computer systems.
-I still spend a lot of my spare time playing with electronics and 3D printers and building new gadgets.
+Learning how to make something is an important step into figuring out how someone might try and break it.
+It helps you get in the mindset of the bad guys.

 I’m originally from Argentina.
 I was working for HSBC in Buenos Aires when I was offered the chance to relocate to the UK in 2010.
 I said yes straight away.
 I play the guitar and when I was growing up was a big fan of British bands like the Cure and New Order, so it was my dream to move here.
-I wasn’t very confident at English at first, but the bank paid for me to have lessons in my first year.
-I still make mistakes but I know that the important thing is to make yourself understood.

 I’ve been based in Sheffield ever since.
 Before I moved here all I knew about the city was its steel industry.
 Now it’s hard to imagine living anywhere else.
-It’s got all the convenience of a big city but the quietness of a smaller town.
+Sheffield has all the convenience of a big city but the quietness of a smaller town.
 It’s very easy for me to get to work – I just jump on the tram and am at the office in 20 minutes.